 The Club offers discounted season tickets for Juniors (16 or under), Young Persons (17 to 22 years) and supporters living a significant distance from the Club (over 75 miles radius).
-An under 7s and a family season ticket has now been introduced.
+Under-7s, Under-12s, Under-17s and Family season tickets have been introduced.

 Tranmere Rovers season ticket holders have the option of paying by instalment.

 At least 5% of tickets to each game are always made available to Non Season Ticket holders.

 Tranmere Rovers offers concessionary prices to junior supporters, young people and senior citizens.
 Concessions for senior citizens are available to men and women who are 65 or older.
 For the 2013-14 season the Seniors age category has been changed to 65 years and older in line with Government legislation.
 However, renewing season ticket holders aged 60 and over on September 1 2013 will not be affected by this change.

 The Club endeavours to make all areas of the ground suitable for families but there are designated family friendly areas in all stands, which are close to entrances, exits and facilities.
 Specially trained stewards will be close by.
 In particular we recommend the Family Paddock, situated in front of the Main Stand, for families or those bringing young children to matches.
 A DVD guide to Prenton Park is available to supporters on request from the Club Shop.
 We request that supporters who do not wish to observe the child friendly rules in this area should sit in alternative stand.

 There are a number of restricted view seats in the Main Stand.
 These are only sold in the event of capacity attendance and customers are notified prior to purchasing a ticket.